-First, it’s important to know that any breed can produce a puppy that growls.
-Just because you have a known family-friendly dog like a golden retriever, or a lab doesn’t mean they are exempt.
+First, it’s essential to know that any breed can produce a puppy that growls.
+Just because you have a known family-friendly dog like a golden retriever or a lab doesn’t mean they are exempt.
 Just like having a pit bull or boxer doesn’t mean they’ll turn out to be aggressive!
-It’s all about genetics and how they puppies are raised.
+It’s all about genetics and how the puppies are raised.

 Recognizing the signs of aggression in puppies is important because you’ll start to see that there’s a pattern.
-From here, you should be able to learn how you can stop that pattern of poor behavior and replace it with ideal behavior.
+From here, you should be able to learn how to stop that pattern of poor behavior and replace it with perfect behavior.

 Why is my puppy growling?

 Remember, your puppy can’t tell you with their words what they’re thinking.
 Keep these situations in mind if you feel your puppy is becoming aggressive:

 - Pain.
 There might be an underlying cause of pain that you can’t immediately see.
 A simple touch from you or a specific movement might be excruciating for your dog.
 If your dog becomes aggressive all of a sudden, take them to a vet for a full check-up to make sure they don’t have any serious illnesses.

 - They’re scared.
 Just because there’s nothing particularly scary happening doesn’t mean your dog’s not afraid!
 It’s just like when humans have anxiety that they can’t control, and they feel like something bad could happen at any moment.
 It’s up to you to figure out what makes your puppy scared and protect them from it or reassure them that there’s nothing to be afraid of.